• Skip to primary navigation

 I thought it was time for a Gluten-Free Vegan Strawberry Cake - and unlike this Strawberry Sponge Layer Cake, I wanted to make a proper Strawberry Cake.
 Think moist, fluffy, strawberry-infused sponge slathered in lashings of creamy, strawberry-infused frosting.

-How do you make naturally coloured and naturally flavoured Strawberry Cake?
+How do you make naturally flavoured Strawberry Cake?

-How can you bake a cake with a strong strawberry flavour without using an artificial flavouring or strawberry jam?
+How can you make a strawberry cake sponge batter that has a strong strawberry flavour without using an artificial strawberry flavouring or strawberry jam?

 I decided to blend up fresh strawberries to create a gorgeous strawberry purée - it's fresh, packed full of natural strawberry flavour, and has the most incredible colour!

-To create a pretty pink colour without food colouring, I used beetroot powder.
+To create a pretty pink colour without artificial food colourings, I used beetroot powder.

 You can buy beetroot powder in local health stores, as well as online.

-If you can't get hold of it, it's not a problem if you leave it out - you'll just end up with a slightly differently coloured cake, but the taste will be the same and still delicious!
+If you can't get hold of beetroot powder, it's not a problem if you leave it out - you'll just end up with a slightly differently coloured cake, but the taste will be the same and still delicious!

 How to make the cake